pipomas/PhD_thesis/README.md

 English title: **The relationship between spatial suppression, mental speed and psychometric intelligence**

-Last updated on: January 12, 2017 :balloon:
+Last updated on: February 23, 2017 :balloon:

 This repository, PhD\_thesis, is a digital directory where you can access my thesis, and all its files.
 To view them, click on **Download ZIP File** and open the downloaded repository.